Asymmetric Tyre Treads: How They Work and How to Mount Them

 - Measure cross-caster, note asymmetry, apply caster shims or suspension adjustments.

-- Inspect tire condition and rotation history; if pull persists, evaluate conicity and residual cornering force.
+- Inspect tire condition and rotation history.
+If pull persists, evaluate conicity and residual cornering force.

 Tire-Induced Pulling